-- Council Public CCTV systems will be located in clearly defined precincts. - Decision making in regard to CCTV removal, upgrade, replacement or relocation or addition of cameras and associated equipment within an existing precinct will be determined through the delegated authority of the Chief Executive Officer within normal Council budget and project management approval processes. - Decision making around new CCTV precincts, extension of existing precincts and the addition of new cameras within a precinct that were not in the initial scope will be determined by Council via a meeting of the Council. - Chief Executive Officer and/or Council decisions about whether CCTV is suitable within a given area will be based upon data analysis, statistics, expert advice and CPTED principles.
+- · Council Public CCTV systems will be located in clearly defined precincts. - Decision making in regard to CCTV upgrade and renewal within an existing precinct will be determined through the delegated authority of the Chief Executive Officer. - Decision making around new CCTV precincts, extension of existing precincts and the addition of new cameras within a precinct that were not in the initial scope will be determined by Council via a meeting of the Council. - Council decisions about whether CCTV is suitable within a given area will be based upon data analysis, statistics, expert advice and CPTED principles.

-7.4 Victoria Police endorsement
+7.4 Victoria police endorsement

-Council recognises that prevention and investigation of crime in the City of Port Phillip is the sole responsibility of Victoria Police.
+Council recognise that prevention and investigation of crime in the City of Port Phillip is the sole responsibility of Victoria Police.
 Therefore, under this policy, Council owned public places CCTV systems will only be implemented in partnership with the Victoria Police as a joint effort to maximise community safety and reduce crime.
 Victoria Police will play a lead role in supporting an evidence base for public place CCTV, this will include leading advice on camera location.
 Victoria police will also take sole ownership and responsibility for surveillance data.